 DEVELOPING AND LEADING MANAGERS TO SUCCESS

-The AALL Management Institute will provide managers (including aspiring managers) the opportunity to build management skills, collaborate with colleagues from different types of libraries, learn in a small group setting and develop techniques to manage with confidence.
+Managers (including aspiring managers) have the opportunity collaborate with colleagues from across the country, learn in a small group setting, and develop techniques that have long term value and impact.

-- Decision-making and Consensus Building
+- Inclusive Decision-making and Consensus-building

 - Professional Development Planning